 By Joshua Mansour, M.D.

 Despite the recent vaping death, the FDA is still allowing e-cigarette makers until 2022 to submit their plans for preventing underage access to their products.
 But is that too late?
 While e-cigarettes and vaping were initially intended to help adults quit smoking traditional cigarettes, they have managed to entice younger individuals to pick up this dangerous habit.
 The colorful packaging, different flavors, and seemingly harmless.
+If a loved one has passed away because of vaping, then consider contacting a wrongful death attorney.

 These devices were and still are marketed as “being safer”, although they can lead to nicotine addiction, harmful side effects of frequent nicotine use, irritation to the lining of the lungs and now as shown by countless recent cases, hospitalization.
 Additionally, a new wave of adverse effects has surfaced, many of which are affecting children.
 The Centers for Disease Control and Prevention is now investigating several cases of severe lung disease that is linked to vaping in over a dozen states recently.
 There have now been over one hundred recent cases.